Prompting Multilingual Large Language Models to Generate Code-Mixed Texts: The Case of South East Asian Languages: Implications for LLMs and Ways Forward

-In this section, we walk through the various implications of our work for understanding the deployment of LLMs for synthetic data generation in low-resource settings, multilinguality in LLMs, research transparency, and multimodal applications.
+In this section, we walk through various implications of our work for understanding the deployment of LLMs for synthetic data generation in low-resource settings, multilinguality in LLMs, importance of code-mixing ability in generative LLMs, and research transparency.

-\paragraph{Deploying LLMs for Low-Resourced Data Generation} By putting LLMs' generative capabilities to test, we ask in this work if they could generate high-quality and low-cost code-mixed texts for researchers working on a topic plagued by limited data availability.
-While we conclude that models such as ChatGPT and InstructGPT have shown relative success in generating code-mixed texts for SEA languages when prompted in particular zero-shot manners, we ask researchers to exercise caution when using this data generation technique.
-Even for Singlish, which outperforms the other languages examined, we find that syntactically-sound responses frequently contain word choice errors and semantic inaccuracies.
-For non-native speakers, such fluency deviations may be difficult to detect.
-Due to this lack of reliability, we strongly suggest researchers who wish to pursue this method of data generation implement extensive human checks with native speakers.
+\paragraph{Deploying LLMs for Low-Resourced Data Generation} By putting LLMs' generative capabilities to the test, we ask in this work if they can generate high-quality and low-cost code-mixed texts for researchers working on a topic plagued by limited data availability.
+While we conclude that ChatGPT has shown relative success in generating code-mixed texts for some SEA languages, we advise researchers to exercise heavy caution when using this data generation technique.
+Even for Singlish, which outperforms the other languages examined, we find that syntactically-sound responses may contain semantic inaccuracies that are difficult for non-native speakers to detect.
+Furthermore, its explanations may be misleading.
+Due to the lack of reliability, we strongly suggest researchers to implement extensive human checks with native speakers if they wish to pursue this method of data generation.

-\paragraph{Multilingual ≠ Code-Mix Compatible} The inability of models such as BLOOMZ and Flan-T5-XXL in producing code-mixed data demonstrates that code-mixing is not recognized as an essential component of many multilingual LLMs today.
-In other words, for some models, multilinguality simply means the system can process tasks and generate outputs in multiple languages, but not in the same sentence.
-By highlighting this limitation, we compel researchers to consider code-mixing as a core feature of many people's linguistics repertoire across the world.
-Building LLMs that include code-mixing not only allows NLP researchers to more accurately capture the dynamic elements of many languages, but it also helps improve one's understanding of tone, formality, and other cultural aspects embedded in conversations.
-Finally, we hope that by centering \textit{true} multilinguality, that is, multilinguality that goes beyond language inclusion and encompassing language-\textit{mixing}, we can develop representative and equitable LLMs that cater to the needs of underserved linguistic communities across the world.
+\paragraph{Multilingual $\neq$ Code-Mix Compatible} Our results with BLOOMZ and Flan-T5-XXL show that the ability to code-mix is not acquired by LLMs after pretraining and/or finetuning with multilingual data \cite{lauren2022roots,muennighoff2022bloomz,chung2022flant5}.
+In other words, for most NLP models, multilinguality simply means that the same system can process tasks and generate outputs in multiple languages, but not necessarily in the same sentence.
+By highlighting this limitation, we echo previous research motivating the inclusion of code-mixing abilities in NLP models.
+Doing so requires NLP models to capture the dynamics of combining languages that have different degrees of typological affinities, as well as pragmatic and contextual features such as tone, formality, and other cultural nuances~\cite{winata2020crossaccent,lai-nissim-2022-multi,kabra2023multilingual}.